Jannik Sinner vs Carlos Alcaraz: Who has won most big titles?

 Grand Slam Titles

 Carlos Alcaraz won his maiden Grand Slam at the 2022 US Open where he cruised past Casper Ruud in four sets.
-He extended his dominance with a statement victory at the 2023 Wimbledon championship when he downed 7-time Wimbledon winner Novak Djokovic in a nerve-wracking five-setter.
+He extended his dominance with a statement victory at the 2023 Wimbledon Championships when he downed seven-time Wimbledon winner Novak Djokovic in a nerve-wracking five-setter.

-The Spaniard successfully defended his title in London, beating the Serbian yet again in dominating fashion.
+The Spaniard successfully defended his title in London a season later, beating the Serbian yet again in dominating fashion.
 Alcaraz also won his maiden Roland Garros, staging a fabulous comeback to beat Alexander Zverev in the finale.
+In a repeat, he then survived match points and a marathon five-setter to defend his “Clay Crown” against Sinner.

 The Italian then shut the outside noise regarding the doping scandal and triumphed at the US Open in the same year.
 The 23-year-old once again began the new season with a win in Melbourne, becoming the first Italian to defend his crown and the youngest man since 1993 to retain his title Down Under.